f5devcentral/f5-rseries-training/docs/rseries_security.rst

     Boston-r10900-1(config-tenant-tenant2)#

-Enabling BIG-IP Appliance Mode via the webUI
+Enabling BIG-IP Tenant Appliance Mode via the webUI
 --------------------------------------------

 When creating a BIG-IP tenant via the webUI you have the option of enabling or disabling (default) appliance-mode as seen below.